julianeon/julianeon/repo_guide.md

 Most of my repos are in JavaScript.

+To see a recent example of a customized React template being used for a landing page, see [React-Landing-Page-Learn React](https://github.com/julianeon/React-Landing-Page-Learn-React).

-Many of those are one-shot apps used to display something or do something fun, created over 1-3 days.
+Many of my repos are one-shot apps used to display something or do something fun, created over 1-3 days.

 ![view of clicker app](./click_to_disappear.png)